dfwcnj/edgarquery/README.md

 -[Usage]

+Right now, three environmental variables are needed:
+EQDIR - the location of the python scripts
+EQODIR - the location to store the output
+EQEMAIL - required by the SEC to download some of the files with curl.

 Use edgarquery.py as a command to retrieve EDGAR files, then use the appropriate *tocsv.py file as a command to generate CSV file(s)

 edgarquery.py retrieves files described in https://www.sec.gov/edgar/sec-api-documentation

-query SEC EDGAR site NOTE thæt EQEMAILADDR env variable is required and must contain a valid User-Agent such as your email address
+query SEC EDGAR site NOTE thæt EQEMAIL env variable is required and must contain a valid User-Agent such as your email address

 options: